Codesota · Guides · Graph neural networksPractical · 5 architectures · 3 OGB benchmarksPublished March 2026

 Over-squashing

-Related but different from over-smoothing.
+Related but different.
 Information from distant nodes must pass through bottleneck nodes, causing exponential compression.
 This is why GNNs struggle with long-range dependencies on tree-like graphs.
-Solutions: virtual nodes, graph rewiring, or Graph Transformers.
+Solutions: virtual nodes, graph rewiring, Graph Transformers.

 Unlike sequences, graphs have no canonical node ordering.
-Positional encodings (Laplacian eigenvectors, random walk probabilities) give nodes a sense of "where" they are in the graph.
-Structural encodings (degree, centrality, subgraph counts) capture "what role" a node plays.
+Positional encodings (Laplacian eigenvectors, random walk probabilities) give nodes a sense of “where.”
+Structural encodings (degree, centrality, subgraph counts) capture “what role.”
 Both are critical for Graph Transformers and increasingly used with MPNNs.